-For parents who are separated or divorced and are co-parenting together, there are many day-to-day issues that must be sorted out.
+For parents who are separated or divorced and are co-parenting together, there are many day-to-day issues that must be sorted out: including religion.
 This requires a good deal of communication, cooperation, and compromise.

 But some topics do not lend themselves well to a give-and-take; rather they call for more of a firm “either/or” decision, or involve a single chosen path.